Skip to main content

 Straight answers.

 Six questions we get on every first call about hiring Chrome extension developers.
-If yours isn't here, we'll cover it first.
+Not here?
+It's the first thing we'll cover.

-Productivity tools, AI-powered page assistants, enterprise browser management, content blockers, developer utilities, and SaaS companion extensions.
-From simple popup tools to complex extensions with content scripts, service workers, and external API integrations.
+Productivity tools, AI-powered page assistants, enterprise browser management (Group Policy and MDM deployment included), content blockers, developer utilities, SaaS companion extensions — from a simple popup to something running content scripts, service workers, and external APIs together.

-Yes — exclusively.
-Google has fully enforced Manifest V3 for new submissions.
-Every extension we build uses MV3 service workers, declarativeNetRequest, and Chrome's current permission model.
-We also migrate existing MV2 extensions to MV3.
+Exclusively.
+Google now enforces Manifest V3 for anything new, so every build uses MV3 service workers, declarativeNetRequest, and the current permission model — and we migrate existing MV2 extensions across when that's the job.

-Yes.
-We use the WebExtensions API standard where possible for cross-browser compatibility.
-Chrome-specific APIs get polyfilled or abstracted for Firefox and Edge.
-One codebase, multiple browser targets.
+Yes — the WebExtensions API standard gets us most of the way there, with Chrome-specific APIs polyfilled or abstracted for Firefox and Edge.
+One codebase, several browser targets.

-Yes.
-We prepare the listing, screenshots, privacy policy, and permission justifications.
-We know the common rejection reasons — overly broad permissions, unclear purpose, missing privacy disclosures — and address them before submission.
+Yes, start to finish — listing, screenshots, privacy policy, permission justifications.
+We already know the usual rejection reasons (permissions that are too broad, an unclear purpose, missing privacy disclosures) and head them off before submission, not after.

-Simple popup extensions: 2–4 weeks.
-Complex extensions with content scripts, service workers, and backend integration: 6–10 weeks.
-MV2 to MV3 migrations: 4–8 weeks depending on the extension's complexity and use of deprecated APIs.
+A simple popup extension: 2–4 weeks.
+Something with content scripts, service workers, and backend integration: 6–10 weeks.
+An MV2-to-MV3 migration: 4–8 weeks, depending on how many deprecated APIs are in play.

 Founder-direct